-Take for example, the Imaam (rahima-hullaah) would [take to account and] punish those who smoked [tobacco] – [this was at the time] when [smoking] first appeared [in the Arabian Peninsula] – about 250 years ago; So he would reprimand and censure whoever smoked, so that [this evil habit] does not spread amongst the masses.
+Take for example the Imaam (rahima-hullaah) would [take to account and] punish those who smoked [tobacco] – [this was at the time] when [smoking] first appeared [in the Arabian Peninsula] – about 250 years ago – there were those who smoked; So he would reprimand and censure whoever smoked so that [this evil habit] does not spread amongst the people.

 On one [particular] occasion [at the time] he gathered a number of the tribes – between whom there had occurred [some] trials and tribulations quite possibly resulting in killings.

 So the leaders of these Bedouin tribes were invited to ad-Dar’iyyah and al-Imaam Muhammad ibn ‘Abdil-Wahhaab spoke to them [all] and implored them to stop the bloodshed, and seek to rectify [the affairs] between them – [something] which they [subsequently] adhered to.

 [At the time of prayer] whilst one of the tribal leaders was praying, a smoker’s pipe fell [from his pocket]; [This was] a pipe which would be filled – at the time – I don’t know its shape, but I read it [to be] like this.

 [So it was] a pipe which would be filled with tobacco, and thereafter be lit.

 So a pipe fell out [of his pocket] in the masjid, and [some of] the people saw it.
 When the Imaam – Muhammad ibn ‘Abdil-Wahhaab – saw it, he turned [his gaze] away.